 Hip Hop Music As Brain Food (pdf) - Published in The Informal Learning Review No. 121

 The Speciation of Rap (pdf) - Published in The Evolutionary Review Volume 2

 Finding God in the Female Orgasm (pdf) - Published in The Evolutionary Review Volume 3

-Science rapper Baba Brinkman (Rap Guide to Evolution) teams up with neuroscientist Dr. Heather Berlin (host of “Science Goes to the Movies” on PBS) to explore the brain basis of improvisation and comedy.
-What’s going on “under the hood” when a comedian riffs or a rapper freestyles?
-Why are the spontaneous moments of life always the most memorable?
-Does anything actually rhyme with Dorsolateral Prefrontal Cortex?
+Fresh from a critically-acclaimed run at the Edinburgh Fringe and off-Broadway in 2017, Off the Top teams up science rapper Baba Brinkman (Rap Guide to Evolution) with neuroscientist Dr. Heather Berlin (host of “Science Goes to the Movies” on PBS) to explore the brain basis of improvisation and comedy.

 A married couple in real life, Baba and Heather bring you the latest research on brain science and creativity while putting their odd-couple relationship under the microscope.
-Learn how a rapper seduces a scientist, how hard it is to solve a math problem while rapping, and how your subconscious mind influences your daily thoughts and feelings.
+Learn how a rapper seduces a scientist, how hard it is to solve a math problem while rapping, and how your subconscious comes to the surface in spontaneous moments.
 Humorous, lyrical, and rich with subliminal stimuli, this is hard-core science communication at its best.